 - Price: $99

 Still, there’s actually more to the AntiGravityGear UL Rain Jacket than meets the eye.
-The silnylon has a PU coating on the inside and outside, giving it a hydrostatic head of 30,000 mm, which is *really* waterproof.
+The silnylon has a PU coating on the inside and outside, giving it a hydrostatic head of 3,000 mm, which is *really* waterproof.
 While the seams of the jacket are not taped, they are stitched, folded and stitched again for reinforcement, then stitched a third time with a 40d silnylon tape trim, which encapsulates the seams and makes them effectively waterproof (for maximum assurance, we still recommend seam sealing the seams like a tent.)